ggomaeng/leetcode.com/javascript/1470 - Shuffle the Array/@ggomaeng.md

 # Attempt 2

-To shorten time complexity, we iterate over an empty array and assign the left half of the `nums` array to even indices and right half of the `nums` array to odd indices.
+To shorten the time complexity, we iterate over an empty array and assign the left half of the `nums` array to even indices and right half of the `nums` array to odd indices.
+At the sacrifice of space, this uses O(N) time complexity.

 ```js
 /**